Solana Trading

 Tip: For meme tokens with thin liquidity, use a trade size under $500 and set slippage to 3–5% to reduce the chance of partial fills or price impact failures.

 Warning: If RugCheck returns a "very high" risk score, the trade is blocked by default.
-You can disable this guard in the bot's Risk configuration, but doing so removes a critical safety layer.
-Only disable it if you understand the token and accept the risk.
+Only disable this guard through an authorized risk policy flow if you understand the token and accept the risk.

 Common issues

 "Insufficient balance" when placing a trade.
 Your custodial Solana wallet does not have enough SOL or USDC.
-Fund it from an external wallet using the address shown on the Wallets page (/studio/wallets).
+Fund it from an external wallet using the address shown in the Hub wallet flow.
 Remember to keep at least 0.01 SOL for transaction fees.

 "Token not found" when searching by symbol.
 Jupiter's token list does not include every Solana token by symbol.
 Search by the full mint address instead.
 Mint addresses are available on DexScreener, Birdeye, or the project's official website.